 To take a foundation degree, you need to have an English language standard of 5.5 in IELTS; however please note that these requirements are subject to change.
 For the latest details, see www.kent.ac.uk/ems/eng-lang-reqs

-Please note that meeting this typical offer/minimum requirement does not guarantee an offer being made.Please also see our general entry requirements.
+Please note that meeting the typical offer/minimum requirement does not guarantee that you will receive an offer.

 Please see our English language entry requirements web page.

-Please note that if you are required to meet an English language condition, we offer a number of 'pre-sessional' courses in English for Academic Purposes.
+Please note that if you do not meet our English language requirements, we offer a number of 'pre-sessional' courses in English for Academic Purposes.
 You attend these courses before starting your degree programme.

 Duration: 4 years full-time (5 years with a year in industry)